-I know, your uncle Roy should be the healthiest man on the planet then, right?
-But truly, masturbation has real benefits, from relieving stress to improving sleep, to boosting the immune system.
+Pornography lures its audiences with the promise of pleasure.
+But the vast array of health benefits that accompany regular orgasms is hardly cause for complaint.
+With regards to sexual health, masturbation has real benefits, from relieving stress to improving sleep, to boosting the immune system.
 One study showed than men who orgasm regularly have less chance of contracting a stroke or heart disease.
 Women who masturbate have the added benefit of strengthening their pelvic floors.
 No wonder masturbation has an entire month dedicated to its virtues.
-Yes, pornography lures its audiences with the promise of pleasure.
-But with the vast array of health benefits that accompany regular orgasms, that’s hardly cause for complaint.

 Pornography is entertainment, nothing more.

-To retired University of Texas professor, Robert Jensen’s, question: “Do heterosexual women want partners whose sexual imagination has been shaped by making women’s subordination a sexual turn-on?”
-I ask, “Do heterosexual men want partners whose romantic imagination has been shaped by Hugh Grant movies?”
-Does she not the expect all men to be unfailingly witty, sensitive, and considerate?
+Intimating the negative influence porn has on men’s sexual expectations of women, retired University of Texas professor Robert Jensen once asked: “Do heterosexual women want partners whose sexual imagination has been shaped by making women’s subordination a sexual turn-on?”
+This calls for the response: “Do heterosexual men want partners whose romantic imagination has been shaped by Hugh Grant movies?”
+Does she not expect all men to be unfailingly witty, sensitive, and considerate?
 Of course, women who view romantic comedies do not expect all men to be Hugh Grant, just as men who view pornography do not expect their partners to be Jenna Jameson.
-It’s a movie.
+These are just movies.
 Porn viewers have the same cognitive mechanisms for differentiating imagination from reality as the rest of us.
 Let’s not insult them by pretending they can’t make the difference.

 Science is having a hard time proving the ills of pornography.

-Against the background of a young and vocal anti-porn movement are a number of research efforts to prove pornography’s damage to individuals and society at large.
-For the most part, these studies are largely speculative.
+Despite a vocal and growing anti-porn movement and a number of research efforts to prove pornography’s damage to individuals and society at large, for the most part, their efforts and studies are largely speculative.
 Studies that attempt to measure the effects of viewing pornography can, at best, point to correlations, but they cannot directly point to pornography as the cause of negative attitudes toward women or to increased sexual aggression.
 Similarly, “porn addiction” is a dicey diagnosis.
 While porn, for some, can indeed be a time-consuming hobby, cognitive scientists have shown that the brainwaves emitted by self-professed porn addicts bear no resemblance to the brainwaves of drug or gambling addicts.

 Pornography normalizes aggressive attitudes and behaviors toward women.

-Anyone who’s watched (eh em, all of us) a porn film is well acquainted with the elastic snap of the ass-slap.
+Anyone who’s watched a porn film is well acquainted with the elastic snap of the ass-slap.
 According to an analysis of 304 pornographic scenes, nearly 90% of those slaps were exacted upon women, who are also frequently gagged and name-called during sexually explicit scenes.
-Interestingly, the female recipients of these tousling acts are either indifferent or favorable to them (what!).
-The prevalence of aggressive acts and speech toward women normalizes it.
+It also usually appears that the female recipients of these tousling acts are either indifferent or favorable to them.
+The prevalence of such aggressive acts and speech toward women normalizes such behavior.
 Arguably, the more porn one consumes, the more normal these attitudes appear.
 Even adult film star “Anthony Hardwood” lamented what he perceives to be a rise in aggressive activity directed against his female counterparts since he began acting in 1997: “It’s like we want to kill the girl on set.”
 Yikes.

 Pornography increases sexual anxiety and dysfunction.